hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 * 100% is TOO difficult as objective.
 Technically, multiple components simulataneous failure cannot be completely avoided.
 Design for failure, such as failover, server redunduncy, is not a sliver bullet.
 * Because whole system consists of multiple unreliable factors (e.g. load balancer, network, users' device), users won't experience 100% availability.
 Even if one subsystem's availability is 100%, another 99% subsystems makes whole system's availability under 100.
-* If SLO is set 100%, then implementing new features, upgrading dependency versions, applying security patches are very difficult.
+* If SLO is set 100%, then implementing new features, upgrading dependency versions, applying security patches... become very difficult.
 SLO is something which **must** be met.
-You cannot use time for product implovements; all you can do is always monitoring systems and being reactive.
+You cannot use time for product implovements; all you can do is always monitoring systems and being **reactive** - literally.
 Site reliability engineering targets the balance of continuous system improvement and system reliability.
 SLO should not be set as 100%.

 TODO: error budget